tfpauly/draft-happy-eyeballs-v3/draft-happy-eyeballs-v3.md

 establishment of the first one.
 Therefore, the client SHOULD treat DNS resolution as asynchronous.
-Note that if the platform does not offer an asynchronous DNS API, this behavior can be simulated by making separate synchronous queries on different threads, one per query.
+Note that if the platform does not offer an asynchronous DNS API, this behavior can be simulated by making separate synchronous queries, each on a different thread.

 The algorithm for acting upon received answers depends on whether the client sent out queries for SVCB RRs.